 Subnational population projections dating back to 2010-based are available.
-Earlier sets of projections are available on the archived website and additional sets are available from the Stakeholder Engagement Team at email@example.com.
+Earlier sets of projections are available on the archived website, and additional sets are available from the Stakeholder Engagement Team by emailing firstname.lastname@example.org.

 There are a number of issues that need to be considered when different sets of subnational population projections are compared.
 These issues are summarised as follows:

-until the 2003-based subnational population projections, the full 25-year period was only available every four or five years; in intervening years, short-term 10-year projections were produced using the same assumptions on levels of components of change as the previous set of long-term projections, but updating the base-year populations to take account of latest population estimates
+until the 2003-based subnational population projections, the full 25-year period was only available every four or five years; in intervening years, short-term 10-year projections were produced using the same assumptions on levels of components of change as the previous set of long-term projections while updating the base-year populations to take account of the latest population estimates

 the 2003-based subnational population projections were an interim set that was produced when methodological changes in the population estimates resulted in a revised back series